jitesoft/docker-php/README.md

 Support for x-arch is available on DockerHub and GitLab until quay.io supports multi-arch manifests.

-The runtime images includes the following extra extensions: gd (jpg, webp, png), zip, gmp and redis.
+The runtime images includes the following extra extensions: gd (jpg, webp, png), zip, imagick, gmp and redis.
 These might change during it's lifetime.

 ### DockerHub